decred/dcrdocs/docs/advanced/dcrtime.md

 ## Timestamping process

 dcrtime allows a nearly unlimited number of hashes to be timestamped.
-It does this by creating a single merkle root from any number of hashes and including it in a transaction on the Decred blockchain.
+It does this by creating a single Merkle root from any number of hashes and including it in a transaction on the Decred blockchain.
 This process can be summarized as follows:

 1. A 32-byte hash is created for each document or piece of data to be timestamped.
-1. A single merkle root is calculated from the hashes.
+1. A single Merkle root is calculated from the hashes.
-1. This merkle root is included in an on-chain transaction, "anchoring" the data in the Decred blockchain by timestamping the data.
+1. This Merkle root is included in an on-chain transaction, "anchoring" the data in the Decred blockchain by timestamping the data.
-1. A transaction hash and merkle path is generated, which can then be used to query the Decred blockchain and retrieve the block containing the transaction (and associated timestamp).
+1. A transaction hash and Merkle path is generated, which can then be used to query the Decred blockchain and retrieve the block containing the transaction (and associated timestamp).

 To help verify an anchor against the blockchain, a command line tool [dcrtime_checker](https://github.com/decred/dcrtime/tree/master/cmd/dcrtime_checker) is provided.